ztrhgf/Powershell_CICD_repository/README.md

 ## [Unreleased]
 - Limit access to global powershell profile.ps1 stored in DFS according to value of $computerWithProfile
+- add posibility to copy Custom content to any given folder
+- add automatic script signing
-- Use alternate data stream to detect my modules instead of ACL
+- Use alternate data stream to detect my modules instead of ACL?

 ## [1.0.3] - 2019-2-9
 ### Added